Generated models¶

 every nested object, and the one formal union are generated from the

 vendored Layers lexicons and committed to the repository.
-This page
+This constraint

 Why generated, never authored¶

 The Layers lexicons are the single source of truth for the schema.
 There is no second description of it anywhere in lairs.
-A hand-written model would be a second description, and the moment one exists it can drift from the lexicon it claims to mirror, silently, in either direction.
-Generation removes the possibility: the committed models are a pure function of the vendored lexicons, and updating to a new Layers version is a mechanical sequence rather than a model-by-model edit.
-Re-vendor the lexicons, regenerate, run the drift check.
+A hand-written model would be a second description that could drift from the lexicon it claims to mirror.
+Generation avoids maintaining these competing schema descriptions: the committed models are a pure function of the vendored lexicons, and updating to a new Layers version is a mechanical sequence rather than a model-by-model edit.
+Re-vendor the lexicons, regenerate, and run the drift check.

 This is a hard rule, not a preference.
 Behavior over the generated